OCTRON-tracking/OCTRON-docs/docs/installation.md

    Conda is a package manager and we recommend using conda to create an environment that OCTRON runs in.

     - Open your web browser and go to the official [Miniconda download page](https://www.anaconda.com/download/success).
     - Download and execute the Miniconda Installer for your operating system (Windows, MacOS, or Linux).
+During installation make sure you click on the check box **"Add to PATH"** during installation.
+This way you will be able to execute `conda` commands in your terminal.
+You can also click "register python as default python".
     - Restart your terminal.

 3. Create a new Conda environment called "octron" with python version 3.11 by entering: